Honoring outstanding environmental reporting in the name of

 New York Times editor and journalist John B. Oakes

-The John B. Oakes Award for Distinguished Environmental Journalism, which carries a $5,000 prize and plaque, is given annually to the author of an article or series in a U.S. newspaper or magazine that makes an exceptional contribution to the public’s understanding of environmental issues.
+The John B. Oakes Award for Distinguished Environmental Journalism, which carries a $5,000 prize and plaque, is given annually for news reporting that makes an exceptional contribution to the public’s understanding of environmental issues.
 The award was founded in 1993 by Oakes’ family, friends and colleagues.
-It recognizes print journalists whose work meets the highest standards of journalistic excellence, and it is presented in the spring at Columbia Journalism School.
+It recognizes journalists whose work meets the highest standards of journalistic excellence, and it is presented in the fall at Columbia Journalism School.

 About John B. Oakes

 John Bertram Oakes (1913-2001), the creator of the contemporary op-ed page and the editor who brought conviction and incisiveness to New York Times editorials, was a pioneer of environmental journalism.
 At a time when no newspapers had environmental reporters and the idea of an environmental beat did not yet exist, Oakes’ editorial page made the environment a prominent topic in the national debate.

 John Oakes became an editorial writer for the New York Times in 1949 and was editor of the editorial page from 1961 to 1976.
 The Times’ Robert D. McFadden has written that, before Oakes took over, the paper’s editorials sounded “more like the advice of the family doctor than the boom of civic conscience.”
 Oakes reinvigorated the editorial voice, pushing his writers to take strong positions and articulate them with force.
 He received the George Polk Award in 1966 for bringing to the Times editorial page “a brilliance, an intensity and a perceptiveness” that made it &ldquot;the most vital and influential journalistic voice in America.”